114th Congress

 Their bill, HR 2712, is called The Commonsense Reporting and Verification Act of 2015.

 Washington, DC – U.S. Rep. Mike Thompson (CA-5) announced today that his office is accepting applications from those ages 17-23 who are interested in attending the four service academies requiring nominations: United States Air Force Academy, United States Merchant Marine Academy, United States Military Academy at West Point, and the United States Naval Academy.
+The fifth service academy, the Coast Guard Academy, does not require a nomination.

 WASHINGTON, D.C. – U.S. Reps.
 Mike Thompson (D-CA-05) and Diane Black (R-TN-06) today introduced H.R.
 2712, the Commonsense Reporting and Verification Act of 2015.
+The legislation will provide workable options for employers to administer and offer health coverage to their employees by creating a voluntary prospective reporting system and streamlining the reporting process for businesses under the Affordable Care Act (ACA).

 Workable options for employers to offer health coverage for their employees through the Affordable Care Act would result from the passage of a new bill introduced Wednesday by U.S. Reps.
 Mike Thompson (D-St. Helena) and Diane Black (R-TN-06), Thompson's office announced.